 Bates Student Research Fund

-Students may apply for competitive grants of $50 to $300 to support their own research.
+Students may apply for competitive grants of to support their own research.
 These efforts must be associated with curricular programs including:

 a) senior thesis;

 c) independent, individualized research within the context of

 All Bates students are encouraged to apply.
 Students working on group projects may submit group applications.
 Qualified students may receive more than one grant per year, though preference is given to students who have not received previous funding in the academic year.
 These requests for additional funding will not be considered until the last round in Short Term.

 Students may request funds for purposes that pertain directly to their specific research or creative project goals or to sharing the results of their work with others.
 Some examples of funded expenses include: